SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 ### Ensure that definitions are taken into account within the build pipeline

 The **./config/package-solution.json** file defines the package metadata.
-To ensure that the **element.xml** file is taken into account while the solution is being packaged, the default scaffolding includes the required configuration to define a Feature Framework feature definition in the solution package.
+To ensure that the **elements.xml** file is taken into account while the solution is being packaged, the default scaffolding includes the required configuration to define a Feature Framework feature definition in the solution package.

 The original `elementManifests` property in the **./config/package-solution.json** file looks like this: